 While we will cover a lot of material in this course, we may not cover an organism or evolutionary topic that is of most interest to you.
 In order to enrich the material we learn in lectures, students will construct their own review of an organism/evolutionary topic.
-This project will be scaffolded throughout the semester, with: 1) selection of topic, 2) Outline and Annotated Bibliography, 3) Meeting with Dr. Hjelmen.
+This project will be scaffolded throughout the semester, with: 1) selection of topic, 2) Outline and Annotated Bibliography, 3) Meeting with Dr. Hjelmen, 4) peer review, 5) in class review of posters.
 More details and a rubric to follow.